symfony/symfony-docs/http_client.rst

 By default, the HTTP client follows redirects, up to a maximum of 20, when making a request.
-Use the ``max_redirects`` setting to configure this behavior (if the number of redirects is higher than the configured value, you'll get a :class:`Symfony\\Component\\HttpClient\\Exception\\RedirectionException`)::
+Use the ``max_redirects`` setting to configure this behavior (if the number of redirects is higher than the configured value, you will get a :class:`Symfony\\Component\\HttpClient\\Exception\\RedirectionException`)::

     $response = $client->request('GET', 'https://...', [